-Through June 2018, we'll be in a number of neighborhoods to provide individualized feedback on how residents are recycling.
-You may find an informational tag on your cart when you retrieve it from the curb.
-The tags will recognize recycling carts that are set out with properly sorted recycling, or alert residents to items that don't belong in their recycling cart.
+Between April and June of 2018, we were in a number of neighborhoods to provide individualized feedback on how residents were recycling.
+You may have found an informational tag on your cart when you retrieved it from the curb.
+The tags recognized recycling carts that contained properly sorted recycling or alerted residents to items that did not belong in their recycling cart.

-For many years, the presence of non-accepted materials in recycling has been an ongoing issue.
-For example, a 2015 study found that, in our region, 9% of the materials placed in recycling actually belonged in the garbage.
+The presence of non-accepted materials in recycling has been an ongoing issue.
+For example, a 2015 study found that, in our region, nine percent of the materials placed in single-family recycling actually belonged in the garbage.

-In recent months, costs to process recycling have risen significantly, due to changes in the global recycling markets.
+Due to changes in global recycling markets, the cost to process recycling has risen significantly.
 The most important contribution you can make is to put only approved materials in your recycling.
 By recycling correctly, you help keep recycling quality up and costs down, all while keeping valuable materials out of the landfill.

-Clackamas County has contracted with an authorized third-party contractor who specializes in waste and recycling.
-The contractor will observe what is in recycling carts, then leave the appropriate feedback tag.
-They will not remove items.
-They will follow professional standards set by the County.
-Data collected, including any information pertaining to recycling at your household, will remain confidential and anonymous.
+Clackamas County contracted with an authorized third-party contractor who specializes in waste and recycling.
+The contractor observed what was in recycling carts, then left the appropriate feedback tag.
+They did not remove items.
+They followed professional standards set by the County.
+Data collected, including any information pertaining to recycling at your household, is confidential and anonymous.
 You may remove the tag placed on your cart.

 What can and cannot be recycled at home?

 Even if you believe you are recycling right, it is always good to review the recycling list.

 If you have questions about recycling, the project, or have concerns, please contact us at 503-742-4463.